Seedlings in a tray.

 In accordance with the Swedish Companies Act, the Board of Directors shall establish proposed guidelines for remuneration of senior executives at the Annual General Meeting when there are significant changes in the guidelines or at least every four years.
 The guidelines are to include the President and other members of company management.

-No later than three weeks before the annual general meeting, the company's auditor shall, submit a written opinion addressing the company´s compliance with the guidelines that have been applicable since the previous annual general meeting.
+No later than three weeks before the annual general meeting, the company's auditor shall, submit a written opinion addressing the company's compliance with the guidelines that have been applicable since the previous annual general meeting.

 Principles for remuneration

 A prerequisite for the successful implementation of the company’s business strategy and safeguarding of its long-term interests, including its sustainability, is that the company is able to recruit, motivate and retain qualified personnel through competitive remuneration in line with market levels.
-To this end, the total remuneration is to correspond to market practice and be competitive on the senior manager’s field of profession, as well as be linked to the manager’s responsibility, authority and performance.
+To this end, the total remuneration is to correspond to market practice and be competitive on the executive’s field of profession, as well as be linked to the executive’s responsibility, authority and performance.
 Remuneration may consist of fixed salary, variable remuneration, other benefits and pension, jointly referred to as total remuneration.
-The company´s business strategy can be found in the company´s annual and sustainability report.
+Senior executives may be offered the opportunity to exchange cash compensation for pension contributions, i.e., to choose to receive part of their remuneration in the form of pension contributions instead of cash salary.

 Variable remuneration

 Additionally, variable remuneration in the form of project bonuses may be awarded in individual cases.
-The performance goals shall, in such case, be linked to the project (e.g. Capex or production volume) in order to promote the completion of the project.
-The satisfaction of goals may be measured, and bonus may be paid, after one or several years.
+The performance targets shall, in such case, be linked to the project (e.g. Capex or production volume) in order to promote the completion of the project.
+The satisfaction of targets may be measured, and bonus may be paid, after one or several years.
 Such project bonus shall not exceed 40 percent of the total fixed annual salary during the relevant period.

 The company shall be able to refrain from paying variable remuneration when required and possible under applicable law, if there is special cause and withholding the payment is necessary to serve the company’s long-term interests, including its sustainability.
 The company shall also have the possibility to, under applicable law, reclaim variable remuneration paid on incorrect grounds.